-A study of 100,000 men and women showed that those who ate fried foods four to six times a week have a 40 percent increased risk for diabetes and a 23 percent increased risk for heart attacks.
-The more fried foods people eat, the greater their risk (Am J Clin Nutr.
+A study of 100,000 men and women showed that those who ate fried foods four to six times a week had a 40 percent increased risk for diabetes and a 23 percent increased risk for heart attacks.
+The more fried foods people ate, the greater their risk (Am J Clin Nutr.
 August, 2014).
-People who ate fried foods also had larger waist lines, higher levels of the bad LDL cholesterol, higher blood pressures and higher numbers on tests that measure inflammation.
+People who ate a lot of fried foods also had larger waist lines, higher levels of the bad LDL cholesterol, higher blood pressures and higher numbers on tests that measure inflammation.

 All Frying or Just Partially Hydrogenated Oils?
-We do not know if the diabetes risk is linked to all fried foods or just those prepared with partially hydrogenated oils (trans fats) that are often used in restaurant frying.
+We do not know if this increase in diabetes risk was linked to all fried foods or just those prepared with partially hydrogenated oils (trans fats) that were often used in restaurant frying.
 In this study, people who ate most of their fried foods in restaurants rather than at home were far more likely to suffer diabetes and heart attacks.
 This study was done from 1984 to 2013, when most restaurants used partially hydrogenated oils for frying.
-In the last few years, new labeling regulations and media attention have raised awareness of the dangers of partially hydrogenated oils, so many restaurants have stopped using them.
+New labeling regulations and media attention raised awareness of the dangers of partially hydrogenated oils and they have now been removed from our food supply, so U.S. restaurants no longer use them.
 Safer substitutes for frying include canola oil, corn oil, peanut oil and sunflower oil.

 Why All Fried Foods May Increase Diabetes Risk When foods are cooked without water, the high heat causes sugars to attach to fats, proteins and nucleic acids to form Advanced Glycation Endproducts (AGEs).
 AGEs can damage every cell in your body to increase risk for diabetes, heart attacks and certain cancers.
 AGEs cannot form when foods are cooked with water.
 The temperature of the food cannot rise above 212 degrees and the sugars form harmless bonds to water.
 Water-based cooking methods include steaming, simmering, stewing, boiling or pressure-cooking.
 Raw vegetables and fruits are also healthful options.